Hot-dip galvanized Colored steel coil for cutting and forming

 A: We can supply you with the sample for free, but the delivery charges will be covered by our customers.
 For avoiding the misunderstanding, it is appreciated if you can provide the International Express Account for Freight Collect.
 Also you can have a visit to us, welcome to CNBM!

-Q: What are the dimensions of steel coils used in the metal container industry?
+- Q: What are the advantages of using steel coils in various industries?

 Send your message to us